ehsanmok/bartMachine-tutorial/README.md

 # bartMachine-tutorial

-bartMachine tutorial for Kaggle Restaurant Revenue Prediction
+This is a tutorial about using [bartMachine](http://github.com/kapelner/bartMachine) for Kaggle [Restaurant Revenue Prediction](http://www.kaggle.com/c/restaurant-revenue-prediction) competition.